It isn’t an exaggeration to say that the right blogging tools will simplify your life.

 It is free.
 You can share your work with other people easily.
 You can access your documents anywhere in the world.
 Most times, you have to be connected to the internet unless you set it to offline, but that way, each word you type is automatically saved into the cloud.

-Grammar mistakes can ruin what you have sweated to put down.
+Grammar mistakes can ruin what you have tried to put down.
 But with Grammarly, you can easily edit content and fix errors.
 More than that, you can check readability (how easy it is to read for people of every age), plagiarism, and tone.
 If you want to sound confident or professional, you can adjust the setting, and it will give you word suggestions and ideas on what to type or do.

 #11.
 Screen Reader